tossik8/tracker/README.md

     ```
     tracker report <project_name>
     ```
-    - Shows the total number of sessions and the total time spent (in hours) on the project.
+    - Shows the total number of sessions and the total time spent on the project.

 4. **List Projects**